syncfusion-content/blazor-docs/blazor/scheduler/editor-template.md

 The event editor window can be customized by making use of the `EditorTemplate` option.
 Each field defined within template must use two way binding for the `Value` property of the components used within the template to perform CRUD actions.

+To get start quickly on customizing editor window using template, you can check on this video:

+`youtube:t0v8rCEP7ps`

 ```cshtml
 @using Syncfusion.Blazor.Schedule
 @using Syncfusion.Blazor.Calendars